pbuckner/x-plane_plugins/XPython/docs/source/development/modules/plugin.rst

  `Official SDK <https://developer.x-plane.com/sdk/XPLMPlugin/#XPLMFindPluginBySignature>`__ :index:`XPLMFindPluginBySignature`

-.. py:function:: getPluginInfo(pluginID)
+.. py:function:: getPluginInfo(pluginID) -> PluginInfo

- :param int pluginID: Plugin ID in question
+ :param int pluginID: Plugin ID in question -> PluginInfo
- :return: :data:`PluginInfo` instance
+ :return: :class:`PluginInfo` instance

- Return information about a plugin given its *pluginID* (Not its index!).
+ Return information about a plugin given its *pluginID* (Not its index!): see :class:`PluginInfo` for the full set of attributes.

-     .. py:data:: PluginInfo

-     Object returned by :py:func:`getPluginInfo` containing
-     information about a plugin.
-It has the following string attributes:

-     | .name
-     | .filePath
-     | .signature
-     | .description

  Conveniently, we also provide a ``str()`` representation for the information

  >>> info = xp.getPluginInfo(3)